speedruncomorg/api/version1/users.md

 Query Parameter   | Type   | Description
 ----------------- | ------ | ------------------------------------------------------------------
-``lookup``        | string | when gives, searches the value (case-insensitive exact-string match) across user names, URLs and social profiles; all other query string filters are disabled when this is given
+``lookup``        | string | when given, searches the value (case-insensitive exact-string match) across user names, URLs and social profiles; all other query string filters are disabled when this is given
 ``name``          | string | only returns users whose name/URL contains the given value; the comparision is case-insensitive ``twitch``        | string | searches for Twitch usernames ``hitbox``        | string | searches for Hitbox usernames